| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 was slow but the short way around, the top had moved up but the car work pretty good there

+so I stayed on the cushion.
 I could hear a motor behind me.
 After several laps, the series point

 leader appeared as he drifted up off the bottom and took the lead.
 Then a caution put